gregmeldrum/docker-stringify-iot-development-model/README.md

 Now you can start developing your own stringify developer template.

-# Stringify Development Module
+# Stringify Developer Template Documentation

 For more information on the stringify developer template , see [stringify makers page](https://www.stringify.com/makers/) and look for *Developer Template*.
+It will direct you to the latest [docs](https://www.stringify.com/app/uploads/2017/06/Node-Developer-Module-Technical-Doc-rev-03.pdf).

 # Support from Stringify